yafrani/TTPlab-jar/README.md

 - cs2sa : CoSolver-based with 2-OPT and Simulated Annealing [1]
 - ma2b  : Memetic Algorithm with 2-OPT and Bit-flip [1]

-[1] El Yafrani, Mohamed, and Belaïd Ahiod.
+[1] Mohamed El Yafrani, and Belaïd Ahiod.
 "Population-based vs. Single-solution Heuristics for the Travelling Thief Problem."
 Proceedings of the 2016 on Genetic and Evolutionary Computation Conference.
 ACM, 2016.

-[2] Yafrani, Mohamed El, and Belaïd Ahiod.
+[2] Mohamed El Yafrani, and Belaïd Ahiod.
 "Cosolver2B: An Efficient Local Search Heuristic for the Travelling Thief Problem." arXiv preprint arXiv:1603.07051 (2016).

 # Important notes